projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 ===================================

 The low power state exit process is in reverse order.
-The ACRN hypervisor is woken up at first.
+The ACRN hypervisor is awakened first.
 It will go through its own low power state exit path.
-Then ACRN hypervisor will resume the Service VM to let Service VM go through Service VM low power state exit path.
+Then, ACRN hypervisor will resume the Service VM to let Service VM go through Service VM low power state exit path.
 After that, the DM is resumed and let User VM go through User VM low power state exit path.
 The system is resumed to running state after at least one User VM